Project-MONAI/tutorials/deepedit/deepedit_bundle/docs/README.md

 # Description
-A pre-trained model for 3D segmentation of the spleen from CT image using DeepEdit.
+This is a pre-trained model for 3D segmentation of the spleen organ from CT images using DeepEdit.

 # Model Overview
 DeepEdit is an algorithm that combines the power of two models in one single architecture.